 9. When in doubt, add a disclaimer and publish immediately.

 A disclaimer covers everything.
-It is the journalistic equivalent of a helmet — it does not prevent the situation but it demonstrates that you were aware something could go wrong.
+It is the journalistic equivalent of a helmet—it does not prevent the situation but demonstrates that you were aware something could go wrong.
 Slap it at the bottom in a slightly smaller font, use the word satirical at least once, and proceed with confidence.
 Courts respect confidence almost as much as they respect evidence.

 10. Never apologize.
 Issue a statement instead.